bendan365/csnats-wip/README.md

 ```
 git clone git@github.com:nats-io/csnats.git .
 ```

+### Quick Start

 Ensure you have installed the .NET Framework 4.0 or greater.
 Set your path to include csc.exe, e.g.
 ```
 set PATH=C:\Windows\Microsoft.NET\Framework64\v4.0.30319;%PATH%
 ```
 Then, build the assembly.
-There are two ways to do this.
-To quickly get started, there is a simple batch file to build, requiring only the .NET framework SDK to be installed.
+There is a simple batch file to build, requiring only the .NET framework SDK to be installed.

 ```
 build.bat
 ```
-The "quick start" batch file will create a bin directory, and copy all binary files, including samples, into it.
+The batch file will create a bin directory, and copy all binary files, including samples, into it.

+### Visual Studio

 The recommended alternative is to load NATS.sln into Visual Studio 2013 Express or better.
 Later versions of Visual Studio should automatically upgrade the solution and project files for you.
 XML documenation is generated, so code completion, context help, etc, will be available in the editor.

-### Project files
+#### Project files

 The NATS Visual Studio Solution contains several projects, listed below.

 * NATS - The NATS.Client assembly
-* NATSUnitTests - Visual Studio Unit Tests
+* NATSUnitTests - Visual Studio Unit Tests (ensure you have gnatds.exe in your path for these).
 * Publish Subscribe
   * Publish - A sample publisher.
   * Subscribe - A sample subscriber.